Flu Fighting Tips

 Influenza season or “the flu” is nothing new, but there is often a lot of confusion about the virus itself, the vaccination, and symptoms surrounding it.
-ClearChoiceMD’s Chief Medical Officer, Dr. Thomas Scott, hopes to increase awareness of the flu by sharing with you some of his expert tips below.
+Dr. Thomas Scott hopes to increase awareness of the virus by sharing some of his expert tips.

 The Seriousness of the Flu

 Even if you don’t fall into one of the above three categories, the flu should still be taken seriously.
 The flu can cause a variety of symptoms that can cause serious illness, including death.
-Those who are not considered high risk for the flu and contract can put those who are young, elderly, or those who have weakened immune systems at greater risk by not taking adequate steps to prevent the spread of the virus throughout the community.
+Those who are not considered high risk can put those who are young, elderly, or those who have weakened immune systems at greater risk by not taking adequate steps to prevent the spread of the virus throughout the community.

 Dr. Scott’s Tip: Wear a medical face mask!
 If you have the flu and need to leave the comfort of your own home, it will help prevent the spread of the virus to others in the community.